enoklearn/engineering/modules/computing.md

 <details open>
    <summary><b>History of Computing</b></summary><br/>

-   With this topic, you will learn about computing before the computer age and some of the people and components that pushed the computer age forward
+   With this topic, you’ll learn about the history of computing, and some of the most important events that shaped the Information Age.

    #### Learning Outcomes
-   * Describe how a computer converts source code into commands
-   * Compare the different processes that occur in compiled languages vs interpreted languages
+   * List the four generations of computing
+   * Explain Moore’s Law and the rate of exponential change in computing hardware
+   * Compare the rate of change in hardware to the rate of change in software
+   * Theorize how you can stay current with the rapid changes in our industry

    #### Resources
    * [Computer History Timeline `Article`](https://www.computerhistory.org/timeline/computers/)